 Developed with the support of the W.K.
-Kellogg Foundation, Family-Centered Coaching is a set of strategies, tools, and resources to help human service organizations reinvent how they engage with, and help, families that are experiencing poverty.
+Kellogg Foundation, Family-Centered Coaching is a set of strategies, tools, and resources that help human service organizations reinvent how they engage with, and help, families that are experiencing poverty.
 Rooted in an understanding of the institutional forces that prevent families from moving forward, Family-Centered Coaching equips staff with the mindset, tools, and skills to work with families holistically towards financial wellness.

 Every family brings strengths, and every family knows best what it needs.
-Our toolkit uses techniques from goal-setting, motivational interviewing, and strength-based case-management to help coaches work with parents to address the needs of the whole family, when and how they need support.
+Our method uses techniques from goal-setting, motivational interviewing, and strength-based case-management to help coaches work with parents to address the needs of the whole family, when and how they need support.

 Using a flexible approach that helps coaches establish trust and rapport through a parent’s progressive stages of change, FCC recognizes that families need different things at different times.
 Instead of focusing solely on setting goals, it allows coaches to address unique situations and life crises as they come up.